 Statistics about economic activities are critical to governance.
 Measurements of growth, unemployment and inflation rates, public debts – they all tell us ‘how our economies are doing’ and inform policy.
 Citizens punish politicians who fail to deliver on them.

-FickleFormulas integrates two research projects at the University of Amsterdam that run from 2014 to 2020.
-Our researchers study the origins of the formulas behind these indicators: why do we measure our economies the way we do?
+FickleFormulas has integrated two research projects at the University of Amsterdam that ran from 2014 to 2020.
+Its researchers have studied the origins of the formulas behind these indicators: why do we measure our economies the way we do?
 After all, it is far from self-evident how to define and measure economic indicators.
 Our choices have deeply distributional consequences, producing winners and losers, and they shape our future, for example when GDP figures hide the cost of environmental destruction.

 Which factors shape the formulas?